TacSL: A Library for Visuotactile Sensor Simulation and Learning: Fast Visuotactile Simulation

 \subsection{Contact Simulation}

 This section describes how dynamic contact effects are handled in \textbf{TacSL}.
 We 1) outline our general dynamics solver procedure, 2) explain the governing analytical equations of our soft contact constraints, and 3) address how these equations are solved in a numerically-stable manner.
-We implement the necessary contact solver code inside the physics engine and configure the collision geometry and contact parameters from the \textbf{TacSL} side.
+The contact constraint equations derived here are implemented within the PhysX SDK~\cite{PhysX} physics engine, whose built-in solver procedure (outlined below) ensures constraint-consistent dynamics.
+Collision geometry and contact parameters are configured on the \textbf{TacSL} side.

-\textbf{Dynamics Solver:} Our physics solver operates on a discrete-time formulation with a discretization interval~$\Delta t$.
+\textbf{Dynamics Solver:} The PhysX dynamics solver operates on a discrete-time formulation with a discretization interval~$\Delta t$.
 Given the position $p$ and velocity $v$ of a body at the current time-step, the solver computes the position $p^+$ and velocity $v^+$ at the next time step using a semi-implicit Euler integration scheme:

 where the velocity change $\Delta v$ is the combined effect of external and constraint forces on that body.